Rock tumbles down the canyon before the climbers' eyes — "like Russian roulette."

 Chamonix / Saint-Gervais – First you see a large stone crashing down a steep snow-covered side into the valley, then more stones hit the snow-free terrain, swirling dust.
 Finally, an avalanche of old snow crashes into the canyon, crashing rocks a few meters in front of the filmmaker’s lens.
 Camera work shows the person taking shelter behind a rock.

-An avalanche of rock and snow rushes on a thrilling tour of Mont Blanc
+An avalanche of rock and snow rushes the thrilling tour to Mont Blanc

 A recent video recorded by climbers on the Grand Couloir in Montblanc (France) at 4,805 meters is causing a stir in the climbing scene and beyond.
 The Grand Couloir is a steep gully at the top of the Aiguille du Cotter at the foot of Mont Blanc at 3,340 meters.
 As a hiker, you have to cross this gully to get to the Tête-Rousse hut (3167 meters) to the Goûter hut (3835 meters), from where the Goûter route leads to Montblanc.
 It is considered the normal route of the highest mountain in Europe, over which the Italian border runs.
 On an average, about 130 alpinists cross it every day during the summer months.